 The unit can be installed in a warm, half warm or cold room.
-If the unit is installed in a cold room, is it to be equipped with a 100 mm thick cover of isolation.
+If the unit is installed in a cold room, must it be equipped with a 100 mm thick cover of isolation.
 The unit can be installed i.e. in a storage room or on an attic.